clairexen/riscv-fanfic/riscv-aux/riscv-aux.md

 Part2 is my proposed solution to the problem described in part 1.

-Part 3 describes an S-mode extension that could help manage shared hardware resources.
+Part 3 describes an S-mode extension for managing shared hardware resources.

 Part 1: Auxiliary functions and auxiliary state